 Focus on Fresh!
 Produce Reclamation and Distribution Program allows us to procure (by purchasing at an extremely discounted rate or by salvaging) and distribute fresh produce- by the truckload.

 MAFB has built a network of anti-hunger activists who are motivated to act on behalf of our neighbors in need.
-We enjoy strong public support (15,000 current opt-in subscribers to our newsletter "The Heart of Alabama"), and a growing number of community volunteers and activists is growing, approaching 3,500 annually.
-This powerful network ensures that the issue of poverty in our communities does not go unnoticed.
+We enjoy strong public support (15,000 current opt-in subscribers to our newsletter "The Heart of Alabama"), and a growing number of community volunteers and activists.
+This powerful network ensures that the issue of food insecurity is of constant concern and raised awareness.

 We were among the first to join the emerging River Region Food Policy Council and are helping to guide the development of this coalition of like-minded nonprofits, the public sector, farmers and businesses to address issues associated with food insecurity and health in the River Region.